dYdX-dot/Uberchain/README.md

 # Uberchain
-This project is trying to offer service to uber drivers to use cryptocurrency
+This project is trying to offer service to driver/delivery-sharing to use cryptocurrency worldwide